piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

-# Features of the Particle Solver (DSMC/BGK/FP)
+# Features of the Particle Solver

-This section describes common features, which are available to the particle-based methods approximating the Boltzmann collision integral such as DSMC, BGK and FP.
+This section describes common features, which are available to the particle-based methods such as PIC, DSMC, MCC, BGK and FP.

 (sec:macroscopic-restart)=
 ## Macroscopic Restart